-Google Cloud Audit Logging consists of two log streams, Admin Activity and Data Access, both of which are automatically generated by GCP.
-These can help you answer the questions, "Who did what, where, and when?" in your GCP projects.
+Cloud Audit Logs consists of two log streams, admin activity and data access, both of which are automatically generated by GCP.
+These can help you answer the questions, "Who did what, where, and when?" in your Google Cloud Platform project.

 Securing a Cloud Storage bucket

 If you use Cloud Storage to host your backups for your data and log, make sure you use TLS (HTTPS) while sending data to Cloud Storage from your instances to protect data in transit.
 Cloud Storage automatically encrypts data at rest.
 You can specify your own encryption keys if you have your own key-management system.